guidovranken/cryptofuzz/docs/tf-psa-crypto.md

-# Mbed TLS
+# TF-PSA-Crypto

-The `mbedtls` module is a crypto implementation using Mbed TLS's classic crypto interface.
-See the `tf-psa-crypto` module for the newer PSA Crypto interface.
+The `PSA-Crypto` module (`tf-psa-crypto` directory) uses the PSA Crypto API to call the Mbed TLS implementation.
+See the `mbedtls` module for the classic Mbed TLS crypto interface.

 You can use the same build of Mbed TLS (`libmbedcrypto.a`) for both.